How to keep employees happy during the Great Resignation

 If everyone in a company is flirting with the idea of leaving or wondering who’s about to leave next, then no one is focused on doing great work and building the best company and product possible.

 And no matter how high your salary goes, you’re not going to find fulfillment or achieve excellence in your skillset if you’re switching jobs every 6 to 9 months.
+Investing in continuous learning and development through an employee training platform can help you acquire new skills, stay competitive in the job market, and progress in your career.

 How to keep your employees happy: 5 keys for startups to combat the Great Resignation